codelucas/vsummarize/README.rst

 Pythonic Video summarization
 ----------------------------

-Enough of nlp text summarization algorithms..
+Sick of nlp text summarization?
 Presenting: **video summarization**!

 We take advantage of youtube's comment timestamp video references to generate a summarized + shorter video from any youtube video.